Fethi-Hamdani/Shadow/README.md

 # shadow

-the easiest way toAdd Shadow to any widget.
+the easiest way to add Shadow to any widget.

 [install](https://pub.dev/packages/shadow),